ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 * 'group_policies', with value a list of parameters indicating how the group handles specific management aspects.
 This includes, for instance, approaches to achieve synchronization of sequence numbers among group members.
 The exact format of this parameter is specific to the profile.

-* 'mgt_key_material', with value the administrative keying material to participate in the revocation and renewal of group keying (rekeying) performed by the KDC.
-The exact format and content depend on the specific rekeying algorithm used in the group, which may be specified in the profile.
+* 'mgt_key_material', with value the administrative keying material to participate in the group rekeying performed by the KDC.
+The exact format and content depend on the specific rekeying scheme used in the group, which may be specified in the profile.

 <!-- Peter 30-07: The parameters group_policies and mgt_key_material are not specified in pubsub-profile draft.
 Do you ever use them?